bobbui/json-logging-python/README.md

 # json-logging
-Python logging library to emit JSON log that can be easily indexed and searchable by logging infrastructure such as [ELK](https://www.elastic.co/elk-stack), [EFK](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes)
+Python logging library to emit JSON log that can be easily indexed and searchable by logging infrastructure such as [ELK](https://www.elastic.co/elk-stack), [EFK](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes), AWS Cloudwatch, GCP Stackdriver

 If you're using Cloud Foundry, it might worth to check out the library [SAP/cf-python-logging-support](https://github.com/SAP/cf-python-logging-support) which I'm also original author.
 # Content